talo242/remix-jokes-app-tutorial/README.md

 Now you'll need to pick a host to deploy it to.

+## Release
+Use the Github release button to draft releases

 ### DIY

 If you're familiar with deploying node applications, the built-in Remix app server is production-ready.